-In the No-Action condition, 1,300,048 square feet of development would occur on the projected development site.
-A total of 283,911 square feet of existing development (70,426 square feet to be converted to residential and 213,486 square feet commercial & office) would remain in 5 existing buildings that are projected to be part of the development assemblage.
+In the No-Action condition, 1,119,596 square feet of development would occur on the projected development site.
+A total of 203,621 square feet of existing residential development (38 dwelling units) and 4,554 square feet of Community Facility would remain in 4 existing buildings that are projected to be part of the development assemblage.
 Under the No-Action condition, by 2027:

-- A total of 835 new dwelling units could be developed; - 99 existing dwelling units would remain on tax lots 47 and 50; - 59 existing dwelling units would remain on tax lot 36 which is partially included in the development site; - FARs of up to 12.0 (2.0 FAR from Inclusionary Housing bonus) would be achieved on the development site; and - The tallest building that would be developed on the identified development site would achieve a height of 1,577'.
+- A total of 824 new dwelling units could be developed; - 164 existing dwelling units would remain on tax lots 36 (partial), 47 and 50; - FARs of up to 12.0 (2.0 FAR from Inclusionary Housing bonus) would be achieved on the development site; and - The tallest building that would be developed on the identified development site would achieve a height of 1,500'.